FedRAMP/docs/docs/persistent-validation-and-assessment.md

 ## Timeframes - Moderate

 !!! info ""
-    This section provides guidance on timeframes that apply specifically to FedRAMP Moderate authorizations for activities required or recommended in this standard; these timeframes are thresholds that secure providers should consistently strive to exceed by significant margins.
+    This section provides guidance on timeframes that apply specifically to FedRAMP Moderate authorizations for activities required or recommended in this document; these timeframes are thresholds that secure providers should consistently strive to exceed by significant margins.

 ### FRR-PVA-TF-MO-01 Quarterly Non-Machine Validation